-Consistent with all trust banks, the ratings also consider the operational and reputational risks associated with the important role State Street plays in the increasingly complex global financial markets.
-Fee pressures within the Company’s businesses due to lower market valuations, rising interest rates’ impact on income and securities portfolio valuations, and State Street’s decision to end efforts to acquire Brown Brothers Harriman & Co.’s (BBH) Investor Services are also taken into consideration.
+Consistent with all trust banks, the ratings also consider the operational and reputational risks associated with the important role State Street plays in the global financial markets that are growing increasingly complex.
+Fee pressures within the Company’s businesses, lower interest rates and State Street’s planned acquisition of Brown Brothers Harriman & Co.’s (BBH) Investor Services business are also taken into consideration.

 Given State Street’s very high rating level, a ratings upgrade is unlikely.
-Conversely, sustained negative operating leverage, missteps in managing operational and/or reputational risk that negatively impact franchise strength would result in a ratings downgrade.
-In addition the inability to consistently manage client retention and win new business would result in a ratings downgrade.
+Conversely, sustained negative operating leverage, missteps in managing operational and/or reputational risk that negatively impacts franchise strength, or the inability to consistently win new business would result in a ratings downgrade.

 Franchise Combined Building Block (BB) Assessment: Very Strong/Strong

-State Street is the second largest custodian globally.
-In addition, State Street is the fourth-largest global asset manager and provider of exchange-traded funds (ETFs).
+State Street’s formidable franchise includes dominant or top-tier global positions in highly defensible businesses that generate a considerable amount of stable and recurring fee-based revenues.
+The Company is the second largest custodian in the world, or largest including the pending BBH Investor Services acquisition.
+In addition, State Street is the third-largest asset manager and provider of exchange-traded funds (ETFs) globally.
 We view these businesses as defensible and sustainable, considering their significant barriers to entry and that many of the related activities are critical to the functioning of financial markets, regardless of the business cycle stage.

 Earnings Combined Building Block (BB) Assessment: Strong/Good

-State Street reported a 10.9% return on equity in 9M22, up modestly from 10.8% in the prior year period.
-Total revenue was flat versus 9M21, with strong growth in net interest revenue offsetting lower fee revenues in both investment servicing and asset management due mainly to lower market valuations.
+State Street reported a 10.8% return on equity in 9M21, up modestly from 10.6% in the prior year period.
+Total revenue increased 2% versus 9M20, with strong growth in servicing and management fees more than offsetting lower net interest revenue on lower rates.
 Meanwhile, noninterest expenses were essentially flat compared to the prior year period.
-As a result, the Company held firm year over year in terms of operating profitability, and was also supported by a lower tax rate.
-Meanwhile, assets under custody and/or administration (AUC/A) decreased 18% from a year ago to $35.7 trillion on lower market levels, FX translation effects, some previously announced client attrition, offset somewhat by net new business growth.
-Similarly, assets under management (AUM) decreased 15% to $3.3 trillion, pressured by lower market levels, FX effects, and institutional net outflows, offset partially by ETF and Cash net inflows.
+As a result, the Company was able to generate positive operating leverage even in a difficult interest rate environment.
+Meanwhile, assets under custody and/or administration (AUC/A) grew 18% from a year ago to $43.3 trillion led by higher market levels, client flows and net new business growth.
+Similarly, assets under management (AUM) increased 23% to $3.9 trillion, benefiting from higher market levels and net inflows from ETFs and cash, partially offset by institutional net outflows.

 Risk Combined Building Block (BB) Assessment: Very Strong/Strong

 We view State Street’s risk profile as very strong, considering that its balance sheet is generally less risky than most financial institutions, but recognize the significant operational and reputational risks the Company faces given its important role in global financial markets.
-Credit risk remains very low, as the Company’s loan portfolio represents just 12% of total assets and is still the smallest of the trust banks.
-State Street’s leveraged loan portfolio remains at about 1% of total assets.
-As of September 30, 2022, short term secured loans comprised 57% of loans.
+Credit risk remains very low, as the Company’s loan portfolio represents just 10% of total assets and is still the smallest of the trust banks.
+While State Street does have a riskier $4.7 billion leveraged loan portfolio, we view the risk as modest, as this portfolio comprises only 1.5% of total assets.

 Funding and Liquidity Combined Building Block (BB) Assessment: Very Strong

 We consider the Company’s funding profile to be very strong, as deposits generated by the asset servicing and corporate trust operations provide a substantial and stable source of funds.
-Period-end deposits at 3Q22 were down 8.1% from 3Q21 due to increasing interest rates and moves from cash deposits to higher yielding assets such as money market funds.
-State Street worked last year to actively reduce excess deposits on its balance sheet, and deposit betas (measuring the rate of increase in deposit costs due to market pressures) are expected to continue to increase as long as interest rates are moving higher.
-Meanwhile, the Company had $208 billion of cash and securities at the end of 3Q22, representing 69% of total assets, with approximately 96% of the securities portfolio rated at least AA (low).
+Period-end deposits were up 31% from 3Q20 primarily due to high levels of liquidity in the system, but average balances declined 5% linked-quarter, as State Street continues to actively reduce excess deposits on its balance sheet.
+Meanwhile, the Company had $232 billion of cash and securities at the end of 3Q21, representing 72% of total assets, with approximately 92% of the securities portfolio rated at least AA (low).

-In the past four years, the Company has been a top performer in the Federal Reserve’s stress testing exercise, reflecting its lower risk balance sheet, after addressing counterparty risk issues identified in the 2018 Stress Test.
-At the end of 3Q22, State Street’s CET1 ratio was a strong 13.2%, moderating only slightly from 3Q21 level of 13.5%, and reflecting higher retained earnings and the issuance of common stock in 3Q21 to finance the planned acquisition of BBH Investor Services, partially offset by higher risk-weighted assets.
-The Company has announced plans to boost its share buybacks further in 4Q22 to $1.5 billion, after announcing its decision to end efforts to acquire BBH Investor Services Inc. STT has retained its target CET1 ratio of 10-11%, giving an ample cushion over its 8% current CET1 requirement.
+Consistent since inception, the Company remained a top performer in the Federal Reserve’s 2021 stress testing exercise, reflecting its lower risk balance sheet.
+At the end of 3Q21, State Street’s CET1 ratio was a strong 13.5%, up 120 basis points from YE20, reflecting higher retained earnings and the issuance of common stock to finance the planned acquisition of BBH Investor Services, partially offset by higher risk-weighted assets.
+Post close, the Company expects its CET1 ratio to be at the lower end of its targeted range of 10% to 11%, which we view as reasonable.

 All figures are in U.S. dollars unless otherwise noted.